 Terrible times were ahead and our village would be tested in all its strength and resolve.
 On August 4th 1914 the news came that Britain had declared war on Germany, the British ultimatum to withdraw from Belgium having expired.
 The village for many years had had a military aspect to it.
 The Devon Territorials were popular (as had been their ancestor the Volunteer Militia before them) and people were accustomed to watch the drilling.
 Quite a number of young men were already serving in the army and navy, and the memory of the Boer War was still very fresh in people’s minds.
 Indeed, at least one decorated (but still young) Veteran was living in the village, Henry Palmer, who rejoined at once.
 Shooting competitions, many social events and a brass band enhanced the patriotism and jingoism of Empire Day and Royal event celebrations.
 The vast majority of residents were born well back into the reign of Queen Victoria and all grew up believing in the superiority of the British Army, the invincible Navy and the vast empire.
 The newspapers were full of the rising threat from the Kaiser and the Dreadnought arms race.

 Yet although Winkleigh went to war with a guarded enthusiasm, contrary to the national myths, in Winkleigh there was not the mass excitement of patriotism, no great rushing to join the territorials or Kitchener’s call for a new army.
 Some saw an opportunity to break out from a dull routine and join the colours but most thought that war would be something distant, and after all how could the farms survive if they gave up their labour?
 In spite of growing government propaganda the thought of changing their settled way of life was inconceivable.
-Slowly, pressure to enlist built up; from Colonel Alexander who was to settle after the war in Townsend House and who organised village recruiting during it, backed by the sermons in church and chapel, a constant barrage in the press.
+Slowly, pressure to enlist built up; from Colonel Alexander, who was living at Townsend House before the war and who moved temporarily to live in Barnstaple on becoming the recruiting officer for the whole of North Devon, backed by the sermons in church and chapel, a constant barrage in the press.
 There was no thought as yet of conscription, seen as a nasty continental habit.
 All were volunteers and would be until the spring of 1916.

 Knowledge of the individual men listed on the Memorial Roll preserved in the church are at best immensely detailed, at worst fragmentary or even non-existent, so that a complete picture is impossible to construct.
 Usually some clue can be found of their enlistment dates, which reveals a general picture.
 Some 65% of individual army records were destroyed in the London blitz, pension records survive for a few and medal records for nearly all.
 For the temporary officers, extensive weeding of records between the wars disposed of much, sometimes whole files, and the medical officers’ records were destroyed altogether.
 In the earliest days Col. Alexander provided lists of those serving but by November these ceased to be published in the Ashreigney Deanery magazine, though no doubt they were posted by the church door.